Service: Develop a high level strategic framework to guide the delivery of a site interpretation plan and experience design

 Many stories to tell

-The interpretive plan is a summary of these stories, a small window of insight, a media centre for use by interpreters.
+The interpretation plan is a summary of these stories, a small window of insight, a media centre for use by interpreters.
 Like a suit on a clothes rack it needs to be filled out.
 It is a receptacle of ideas waiting for an inquiring mind and a creative touch.

 The final plan provides a strategic framework to guide the design and delivery of the project.
 It seeks to develop a range of interpretive experiences, associated customer journeys and storytelling touch points across the Heritage Site and beyond to the Reserve.
 Within its numerous pages is a staged implementation plan and budget to enable a variety of partners, stakeholders and community groups to give the interpretation form…to fill out the suit.

-The Interpretive Plan
+The Interpretation Plan

 As a guiding document the plan suggests and considers different solutions to interpretation.
 It allows for future input from stakeholders, interpretation consultants, artists, software developers, lighting consultants, fabricators and installers.
 The plan is not ‘definitive’ and represents a ‘living’ document.
 It will be revised and updated as implementation works are carried out and as new information and feedback become available.
 The plan: